duuusen/baustell_ch/src/content/duy.md

 position: b
 style: style-white
 ---
-Duy (b.
-1994) works in installation, photography, film and fictional media.
+Duy works in installation, photography, film and fictional media.
 He loves to wander and wonder; always restless in the now, he seeks the in-between and far beyond.
 His optimism comes from his friends and the stories they tell together.